ngoc2003/ChatVia/README.md

 ### Main chat page

-- Users are able to receive real-time notifications for new messages.
+- Users are able to **receive real-time** notifications for new messages.
-- Users are able to send text messages, emojis, and images in a conversation.
+- Users are able to **send text** messages, emojis, and images in a conversation.
-- Users are able to change the primary emoji in a conversation.
+- Users are able to **change the primary emoji** in a conversation.
-- Users are able to edit and delete messages that they have sent.
+- Users are able to **edit and delete messages** that they have sent.
-- Users are able to view all the images they have shared in a conversation.
+- Users are able to **view all the images** they have shared in a conversation.
-- Users can block conversations.
+- Users can **block conversations**.
 When a conversation is blocked, users cannot send any messages until they unblock it.
-- Users are able to pin or unpin a message.
+- Users are able to **pin** or **unpin** a message.

 ### Available conversation section

-- Users can see who is online or offline.
+- Users can see who is **online** or **offline**.
-- Users are able to start a new conversation with a contact by providing their email.
+- Users are able to **start a new conversation** with a contact by providing their email.
-- Users are able to delete a conversation.
+- Users are able to **delete a conversation**.
 After a conversation is deleted, the latest message will be the message sent after the deletion.

 ### Pending conversation section